-- A turnstile has two states: locked or unlocked (coin deposited) - When using an ifstream object for file input, a read operation for an integer might not succeed if the current file pointer points to a non-numeric character or if the file pointer points to the end of file. - We can push a value into a Stack object, only when the stack is not full.
-We can pop a value out of it only when the stack is not empty. - An editor has two input modes: insert or overwrite.
-In the insert mode, the characters inputted from the keyboard are inserted right before the cursor.
-In the overwrite move, the characters inputted overwrite the characters at the cursor. - An editor has two document modes: documents modified or not modified. - An editor has two UI modes: document specified or not specified.
+- \ A turnstile has two states: locked or unlocked (coin deposited) - \ When using an ifstream object for file input, a read operation of an integer might fail if the current file pointer points to a non-numeric character or if the file pointer points to the end of file. - \ We can push a value into a Stack object, only when the stack is not full.
+We can pop a value out only when the stack is not empty. - \ An editor has two input modes: insert or overwrite.
+In the insert mode, the input characters from the keyboard are inserted right before the cursor.
+In the overwrite move, the input characters overwrite the characters at the cursor. - \ An editor has two document modes: documents modified or not modified. - \ An editor has two UI modes: document specified or not specified. - \ ...